Balanced Product of Calibrated Experts for Long-Tailed Recognition: Acknowledgements

 \subsubsection{Comparison under the balanced test distribution}

 Table \ref{tab:sota_cifar_imagenet_inaturalist} compares accuracy under the balanced test distribution on CIFAR-100-LT, ImageNet-LT, and iNaturalist 2018.
-For all ensemble methods, we report performance for three experts.
+For ensemble methods, we report the performance for a three-expert model.
 For the standard setting, we observe significant improvements over previous methods across most benchmarks.
-For CIFAR-100-LT, we gain +1.5 and +2.2 accuracy points over the previous state-of-the-art for imbalance ratios 10 and 100, respectively.
+For CIFAR-100-LT, we gain +1.5 and +2.2 accuracy points (pts) over the previous state-of-the-art for imbalance ratios 10 and 100, respectively.
 On ImageNet-LT, we improve by +3.6 and +1.1 for ResNet50 and ResNeXt50 backbones over RIDE and SADE, respectively, which highlights the benefits of BalPoE compared to other ensemble-based competitors that are not fisher-consistent by design.
-Finally, on iNaturalist we outperform SADE by +2.1 pts, and match the previous state-of-the-art NCL (+0.1 pts), which trains for longer (4x epochs) with stronger data augmentation.
+On iNaturalist, we outperform SADE by +2.1 pts and match the previous SOTA, NCL (+0.1 pts), which trains for longer (4x epochs) with strong data augmentation.
+Lastly, our skill-diverse ensemble considerably outperforms its single-expert counterpart (LA), while also surpassing an \textit{all-uniform ensemble} ($S_{\lambda} \{0, 0, 0\}$) on challenging large-scale datasets.

 Similar to PaCo \cite{Cui2021PaCo}, BalPoE also benefits from stronger data augmentation and longer training, commonly required by contrastive learning approaches \cite{Cui2021PaCo,zhu2022BLC_balanced_constrastive,li2022NCL_nested_collab}, setting a new state-of-the-art across all benchmarks under evaluation.